dd32/td-gh-ex/README.txt

 == Installation ==

-01. Download AR Zine theme from http://ramacciotti.altervista.org/archivio/articolo/arzine-theme ,
+01. Download AR Zine theme from https://wordpress.org/themes/arzine/,
-02. Upload via FTP the 'AR Zine' folder to your `/wp-content/themes/` directory,
+02. Upload via FTP the 'arzine' folder to your `/wp-content/themes/` directory,
 03. Activate through the 'Appearance -> Themes' menu in WordPress,
 04. Optional: customize the theme options like Widgets and Menu setup.